Pattadakal: Kashi Vishwanatha Temple

-Mallikarjuna Temple
+Trailokeshwara Temple

-Mallikarjuna temple, also called the Trailokeshwara Maha Saila Prasada in a local inscription, is a mid-8th-century Shiva temple sponsored by queen Trailokyamahadevi.
+Trillokeshwara temple is a mid-8th-century Shiva temple sponsored by queen Trailokyamahadevi.
 It is located south of the Kashi Vishwanatha temple, southwest of the Sangameshwara temple and in close proximity to Virupaksha.
 The temple was built about the same time as the Virupaksha temple, with a similar design and layout, but is somewhat smaller and has a few important differences.

 The temple reflects a fully developed South Indian vimana style architecture.
 Its garbha griya (sanctum) has a Shiva linga, and features a circumambulatory path (pradakshina patha).
 In front of the sanctum is an antechamber (antarala) with small shrines for Durga as Mahishasuramardini killing the buffalo demon and another for Ganesha on each side, both currently empty.
 A Nandi-mantapa is included in the temple wherein Nandi faces the sanctum.
 Access to the sanctum is through a pillared sabha-mantapa (community hall) with entrance porches, enclosures (prakara) and a gateway (pratoli).

 The temple, though similar to the Virupaksha temple, experiments with new architectural ideas that makes it distinct.
 The depiction of a dancing Shiva, as Nataraja, in the Mallikarjuna temple is set in the shallow arch of the sukanasa.
 As another example, the topmost storey of the shikara superstructure of this temple lacks hara elements (threads), while its roof is hemispherical unlike the square roof of the Virupaksha temple.

 The use of stone carvings for storytelling is prevalent throughout the temple.
 The legends of Hindu epics and the Puranas are depicted on the temple pillars in the community hall.
 These stories span all major traditions within Hinduism, including Shaivism, Vaishnavism and Shaktism.
 The rasa lila of Krishna, whose stories are found in the Bhagavata Purana, are shown on friezes as are Hindu fables from the Panchatantra.
 Like other Hindu temples, the friezes of the Mallikarjuna temple show kama and mithuna scenes of amorous couples.
 In other places, artha scenes such as a worker walking with an elephant carrying a log and single women with different emotional expressions are carved into stone; one of these women carries an 8th-century musical instrument.